The value of Slack for software developers

 The software development process calls for a complex network of cross-functional collaboration and continuous improvement from end to end.

-Work in Slack happens in channels – organised spaces for everything related to a project, topic or team.
-Rather than getting bogged down with minutiae such as switching between apps, searching for people and information and compiling status updates, developers use Slack to reduce communication redundancies and focus their time on shipping outstanding products and services.
+Work in Slack happens in channels—organized spaces for everything related to a project, topic or team.
+Rather than getting bogged down with minutiae like switching between apps, searching for people and information, and compiling status updates, developers use Slack to reduce communication redundancies and focus their time on shipping outstanding products and services.

 Here’s how Slack makes the development process even more nimble.